Scandal-ridden NRA head LaPierre digs in against gun control

 Behind the scenes, however, the 69-year-old CEO’s current and former associates see a different man.

-The LaPierre they know is an introvert who rarely roams the halls of NRA headquarters to interact with staffers.
+The LaPierre they know is an introvert who rarely roams the halls of NRA headquarters.
 He’s not even considered a serious “gunner.”

-In fact, LaPierre’s early career included working for Democratic lawmakers in Virginia, where he spent most of his childhood.
-He’s said to have been in line to work for liberal icon and then-Democratic House leader Tip O’Neill until the NRA came calling in 1977.
+In fact, LaPierre’s early career included working for Democratic lawmakers in Virginia and he’s said to have been in line to work for liberal icon and then-Democratic House leader Tip O’Neill until the NRA came calling in 1977.

-Pro-gun activist Jeff Knox tells a story about how his father, Neal Knox, a former top lobbyist at the NRA, brought LaPierre to a gun range outside Washington early in his NRA career.
-LaPierre pulled out a rusty shotgun and the elder Knox, appalled by its condition, removed the dipstick from his Cadillac and used the oil to wipe off the rust.
+Pro-gun activist Jeff Knox says his father, Neal Knox, a former top lobbyist at the NRA, brought LaPierre to a gun range outside Washington early in his NRA career.
+LaPierre pulled out a rusty shotgun and the elder Knox, appalled by its condition, used oil from his Cadillac to wipe off the rust.

 “Wayne was like ‘What?
 What’s the big deal?'” said Knox, whose father, now deceased, lost a battle with LaPierre for control of the NRA.
 LaPierre became the group’s CEO in 1991.

-Richard Feldman, a former NRA lobbyist and author of “Ricochet: Confessions of a Gun Lobbyist,” recalls that during congressional hearings, he and other NRA lobbyists would sit together to observe the proceedings while LaPierre, carrying big yellow legal pads, would sit in the back and wave people away.
+Richard Feldman, a former NRA lobbyist, recalls that during congressional hearings, LaPierre, carrying big yellow legal pads, would sit in the back and wave people away.

-LaPierre went on to become a powerful leader, surviving several internal NRA political skirmishes that lately have been worthy of a “Game of Thrones” subplot.
+LaPierre went on to become a powerful leader, surviving several internal NRA political skirmishes.

-He also successfully navigated the Washington political landscape and helped create a culture in which Republicans don’t dare touch gun-control measures, even after massacres of children.
+He helped create a culture in which Republicans don’t dare touch gun-control measures, even after massacres of children.

-He’s credited with working to end the decade-long ban on assault weapons that expired in 2004.
-More recently, the NRA spent $30 million helping to elect Trump.

 Yet, it’s been a rough road since Trump’s election.
-It’s been more difficult rallying contributions to the NRA with a president in the White House who’s viewed as friendly toward gun rights.
+It’s been more difficult rallying contributions with a president viewed as friendly toward gun rights.
 The NRA’s power has been questioned, especially after the 2018 midterm elections where it was outspent by gun-control groups.

-Since then, the legal issues have mounted almost by the week.
-The group’s non-profit status has been threatened by an investigation by the attorney general in New York, where the NRA’s charter was established in the 1800s.

 The NRA’s president, Oliver North, stepped down in the midst of a rancorous annual meeting last spring.
 More recently, Chris Cox, its top lobbyist and widely viewed as a successor to LaPierre, resigned after LaPierre accused him of being in cahoots with North in a failed attempt to oust him as CEO.

-Now LaPierre and the NRA are facing new backlash from Americans outraged over the violence in El Paso and Dayton carried out by gunmen armed with AK-47 and AR-15-style rifles.

-“Everyone pays attention to Wayne LaPierre as the face of the NRA, but really everything under him has been washed away,” said Adam Winkler, a professor at the University of California, Los Angeles, School of Law and an expert on gun rights and politics.

-Longtime watchers of the NRA say it would be a mistake to count out LaPierre, who has earned the firearms community’s trust with the successful fights against gun control he’s led for decades.
+Longtime watchers of the NRA say it would be a mistake to count out LaPierre, who has earned the firearms community’s trust with the successful fights against gun control.

 Some acknowledge the allegations of financial improprieties are a problem, but they are happy with the NRA’s legislative record under LaPierre.